streetwriters/notesnook/docs/help/contents/inbox-api/getting-started.md

 1. **When you enable Inbox from settings:**

    - The client generates an OpenPGP public/private keypair (or you provide your own).
 The public key is stored on Notesnook's servers.
 The private key is encrypted with your account's master key before being stored.
 Notesnook never sees it in plaintext.
    - You can now generate API keys for the inbox endpoint.
-These are short tokens (with a fixed lifetime) you paste into Zapier, IFTTT, or your own code.
+These are tokens you paste into Zapier, IFTTT, or your own code — each with the expiry you chose, or none at all if you picked `{{never}}`.
 They tell the inbox server which account to deliver the note to.
 You can create multiple keys (one per service) and revoke them individually without affecting your account.

 2. **When data is posted to the Inbox API:**